Mitchell County Court House - Bakersville, North Carolina

-On December 10, 1778, two years after the Declaration Of Independence, during the Revolutionary War, and several years before the writing and adoption of the United States Constitution, John McKnitt and William Sharpe received from the state a grant for a 400-acre tract of land lying at the "forks of Cane Creek."
-This was the fourth grant issued by the newly formed government for lands lying in the region formerly reserved to the Cherokee Indians by the British Crown as a means of holding the Cherokees as allies against the French.
+On December 10, 1778, two years after the Declaration of Independence, during the Revolutionary War, and several years before the writing and adoption of the United States Constitution, John McKnitt and William Sharpe received from the state a grant for a 400-acre tract of land lying at the "forks of Cane Creek."
+This was the fourth grant issued by the newly-formed state government for lands lying in the region formerly reserved to the Cherokee Indians by the British Crown as a means of holding the Cherokees as allies against the French.

-Sharpe, especially, was well acquainted with this territory.
-He had served with General Rutherford in the expedition through the Swannanoa Valley, had accompanied Waightsell Avery across the mountains into the Washington District, and had served as a commissioner to draw up a treaty with the Indians at the Long Island of the Holston.
+William Sharpe, especially, was well acquainted with this territory.
+He had served as Aide-de-Camp to Brigadier General Griffith Rutherford in the first Cherokee Expedition through the Swannanoa Valley during the fall of 1776, had accompanied Col. Waightstill Avery across the mountains into the Washington District, and had served as a commissioner to draw up a treaty with the Indians at the Long Island of the Holston.

 Like Avery, who later secured hundreds of grants for land lying between the Blue Ridge and the Iron Mountain, Sharpe had an "eye for business."
 There were traces of gold and abundant outcroppings of mica and feldspar along Cane Creek and White Oak Creek.
 Moreover, the soil was rich especially in the bottoms along the creeks, and the higher elevations would be excellent for grazing purposes.
 The flow of either creek could supply power.
 An Indian path led westward from the Blue Ridge by this point across the Unakas and the Iron Mountain into the Washington District, and this could become a leading highway in the future.